Jobs and Internships

 We currently offer internships during the following three semesters:

 • Spring: January – April

 • Fall: September – December

 Internship Positions Available

 Internship Department Positions: Please note that while the organization has four departments, CCAI is highly collaborative and team-oriented, therefore interns will have frequent opportunities to work with all departments throughout the internship.

 Policy: Policy interns research and stay informed of the current adoption and foster care legislation, reports and studies; correspond with and support congressional staff; and assist CCAI’s Director of Policy in planning, outreach and logistics for policy events and legislative briefings on Capitol Hill.
-Spring 2019 interns will have the opportunity to help the CCAI policy team engage with the new 116th Congress and advocate for CCAI’s mission of children in families on Capitol Hill while working with the 2019 Foster Youth Interns in research and policy writing.
+Summer 2019 interns will have the opportunity to help the CCAI policy team engage with the new 116th Congress and advocate for CCAI’s mission of children in families on Capitol Hill while working with the 2019 Foster Youth Interns in research and policy writing.

 Programs: Programs interns help facilitate the advocacy and programmatic details of our five core programs: Angels in Adoption®, the Foster Youth Internship (FYI) Program®, National Adoption Day, 20/20 Vision, and Congressional Research Program in addition to various other projects.
 Responsibilities include communicating with congressional offices, assisting with program design and preparation, research, event coordination, and social media.
-Spring 2019 interns will be highly engaged in the FYI program which runs May through July as well as preparing for the upcoming Angels in Adoption® Program in September 2019.
+Summer 2019 interns will be highly engaged in the FYI program which runs May through July as well as preparing for the upcoming Angels in Adoption® Program in September 2019.

 - Cover Letter